sydasif/network-automation-agent/README.md

 The agent is built on a `LangGraph`-based state machine with three main nodes:

 1. **Understand**: Parses the user's intent to extract device names and commands.
-2. **Execute**: Runs the network commands on the specified devices.
+2. **Execute**: Runs the network commands on the specified devices (with approval for configuration changes).
 3. **Respond**: Formats and returns the results to the user.

 <div align="center">